jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 Indicate that this email has set the timed sending

-Indicate that this email is an email that is marked as “low priority-level”
+Indicate that this email is an email that is marked as "low priority-level"

 Indicate that this email has been marked as an urgent email